EdgarasKazlauskas1987/JobTrack/README.md

 ### Running

-+ Run jobtrackdb.sql file in order to get database schema and data
++ Run jobtrackdb.sql file in Resources folder for getting database schema and data
 + Run Login.java file and create you account or use a default account with credentials:
     - Username: Edga
     - Password: Edga